 - Get smart about your brand.
 If you know what your business stands for, why it’s unique, you can then get creative with your limited marketing budget.
 If you’re clueless about your brand, then finding solutions can be challenging.

 Try to remind yourself, even in tough times, that you need to do what helps your business not just now, but in the future.
+Check out our bookmarkable page of helpful marketing planning templates so you can plan for success.

 I’m a mom, a small business owner, and I’m a marketing professional with over a decade helping businesses with their branding and online presence.
 When I’m not spending time with my family or on my business, I love cooking (and eating) and snuggling with my dogs while I binge on TV shows.
 My favorite authors are Malcolm Gladwell and Steve Martin.
 My favorite movies are L.A.
 Story, Little Mermaid, Hedwig and the Angry Inch, and Trainspotting.